mhaugrud/msumcspy/_sources/Strings/StringComparison.rst

 Humans commonly ignore capitalization when comparing two words.
 However, computers do not.
 A common way to address this issue is to convert strings to a standard format, such as all lowercase, before performing the comparison.

+.. admonition :: Extend the program ...

+   - On line 8, write a for loop that iterates over the letters in your name.

+   - On line 9 (the body of the loop), display the current letter and its ordinal value.

 There is also a similar function called ``chr`` that converts integers into their character equivalent.

 .. activecode:: ch08_ord3